CloudLabsAI-Azure/sql-in-fabric-ai-embeddings-workshop/docs/exercise2.md

       ![](../images/ex2-14.png)

-    - **Download as CSV (.csv):** Click the CSV icon to download the data in comma-separated values format, suitable for
+    - **Download as CSV (.csv):** Click the CSV icon to download the data in comma-separated values format, suitable for read only Microsoft Excel sheet.

       ![](../images/ex2-15.png)